What Is A Watershed?

 Ask learners to identify where the rain, snow, etc. in their area drains.
 They may name local rivers streams, lakes, or bays, etc.

-Use an overhead projector to demonstrate the process, frequently asking for student input.You could have the rivers already listed on the map.
+Use a projected image to demonstrate the process, frequently asking for student input.You could have the rivers already listed on the map.

 Look at yesterday’s maps and continue the discussion of pollution.